apiaryio/api-blueprint/Tutorial.md

 #### URI Parameters

     + Parameters
         + id (string) ...
-ID of the gist in the form of a hash.
+ID of the Gist in the form of a hash.

 The `id` variable of the URI template is a parameter to every action on this resource.
 Here defined of an arbitrary type `string` and followed by its Markdown-formatted discussion.

-> **Note:** You can specify various attributes of an URI parameters.
-However in its simple form it's syntax is just the parameter name followed by three dots and a Markdown-formatted discussion.
+> **Note:** You can specify various attributes of an URI parameter.
+But in its simple form the URI parameter syntax is just the parameter name followed by ellipsis (three dots) and a Markdown-formatted discussion.
 For example:
 >
 >        + Parameters
             + id ... description